Lena Platonos: Career

-After a period of abstention from recording and gradual distancing also from publicity, Lena Platonos returned in 1997 with ″Breaths″ in cooperation with Savina Yannatou, a record with subduedly-toned love songs and orchestrations close to art music and jazz instead of electronic music.
-At the same time the collection ″Lena Platonos’ Blender″ came out with arrangements of her songs by well-known artists on the Greek electronic scene (Coti K, Constantinos Veta, Michalis Delta, ΙΟΝ, etc.), which enjoyed a particular flowering at that time.
-In 2000 the record ″The Third Doorway″ circulated with poems by Thodoros Poalas set to music, which were sung by Maria Farantouri.
-In March 2003 she presented her oeuvre in its entirely at a show in the Athens Concert Hall (Megaron Mousikis Athinon), the tickets for which were sold out.
+After a period of abstention from recording and gradual distancing from publicity, Lena Platonos returned in 1997 with Breaths in cooperation with Savina Yannatou, a record with subduedly-toned love songs and orchestrations close to art music and jazz instead of electronic music.
+At the same time the collection Lena Platonos’ Blender came out with arrangements of her songs by well-known artists on the Greek electronic scene (Coti K, Constantinos Veta, Michalis Delta, ΙΟΝ, etc.), which enjoyed a particular flowering at that time.
+In 2000 the record The Third Doorway was released, with poems by Thodoros Poalas set to music, sung by Maria Farantouri.
+In March 2003 she presented her oeuvre in its entirety at a show in the Athens Concert Hall (Megaron Mousikis Athinon), the tickets for which were sold out.

-In December 2005 the book ″My Words″ (ed.
+In December 2005 the book My Words (ed.
 Odos Panos) was published with verses from her songs.
-In February 2008 CD-single ″I Loved You″ came out in 160,000 copies together with the Sunday edition of the newspaper Eleftherotypia (Kyriakatiki Eleftherotypia), while on 18 March 2008 her new record ″Diaries″, of autobiographical character, came out with which she returned to electronic music.
+In February 2008 CD-single I Loved You came out in 160,000 copies together with the Sunday edition of the newspaper Eleftherotypia (Kyriakatiki Eleftherotypia), while on 18 March 2008 her new record Diaries, of autobiographical character, came out with which she returned to electronic music.
 On 28 July 2008 at the Odeon of Herodes Atticus there was a retrospective concert for her work, where, apart from herself, Elli Paspalas, Martha Phridzilas, Constantinos Veta, and Yiannis Palamidas and Vassilikos (from Raining Pleasure) participated.

-In 2010 followed a double disc with the live recording of the performance at the Pallas with the participation of her well-known colleagues Savina Yannatou and Yiannis Palamidas, while in December of the same year, Lena Platonos set poems of Constantine P. Cavafy to music for the performance which was given at the Pallas, directed by Dimitris Papaioannou, on the occasion of the 150 years from the birth of the great Egyptiot-Greek poet.
+In 2010 followed a double disc with the live recording of the performance at the Pallas with the participation of her well-known collaborators Savina Yannatou and Yiannis Palamidas, while in December of the same year, Lena Platonos set poems of Constantine P. Cavafy to music for the performance which was given at the Pallas, directed by Dimitris Papaioannou, on the occasion of the 150 years from the birth of the Egyptian-Greek poet.

-In October 2014 Lena Platonos set to music selected poems by George Chronas on the record ″Sacred Pain″, with the participation of Pantelis Theocharidis and Melina Kanas.
+In October 2014 Lena Platonos set to music selected poems by George Chronas on the record Sacred Pain, with the participation of Pantelis Theocharidis and Melina Kanas.